Aluisio/eslint-config/README.md

-# Aluisio ESLint config for Next.js, React and NodeJS
+# ESLint config for Next.js, React and NodeJS

 ## Whats included?